belgianmobileid/doc/getting-started.md

 The Yeoman tool will generate two files, the jwks_private.json which MUST be stored securely somewhere in your systems, and the jwks_public.json which need to be exposed as a JWK Set on a URI accessible to all parties.

-<aside class="notice">Whatever the tool you are chossing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and we’ll make sure to complete the configuration for you in no time!
+<aside class="notice">Whatever the tool you are choosing to create your key pairs, don't forget to send your JWK Set URI by email to <a href = "mailto: onboarding@itsme.be">onboarding@itsme.be</a> and we’ll make sure to complete the configuration for you in no time!
 </aside>

 ### Symmetric secret